Terraced Gardens, Rivington: The Bungalow

-Roynton Cottage was built on the hillside and was a large prefabricated wooden structure, purchased from the Portable Building Company, Manchester, earth was first broken for it in 1900, this wooden structure was destroyed 1913 in an arson attack by suffragette, Edith Rigby The home and grounds were referred to in the Liverpool Corporation Act 1902 as 'The Bungalow', owned by William Hesketh Lever, was protected from being taken by the water company without an agreement, the act also protected Leverhulmes shooting rights.
+Roynton Cottage was built on the hillside and was a large prefabricated wooden structure, purchased from the Portable Building Company, Manchester, earth was first broken for it in 1900, this wooden structure was destroyed 1913 in an arson attack by suffragette Edith Rigby The home and grounds were referred to in the Liverpool Corporation Act 1902 as 'The Bungalow', owned by William Hesketh Lever, was protected from being taken by the water company without an agreement, the act also protected Leverhulmes shooting rights.
 This first building became two stories in 1912 just prior to the fire that destroyed it.
 Its replacement, designed by his old friend Jonathan Simpson, was built of stone in 1914 at first as a single-story structure with Pergolas, a courtyard, and an aviary.
 The courtyard was developed into a ballroom and a second floor was added over the servant's quarters as a housekeepers' room in 1923.
 The building sat on an elevation higher than what became known as the Orchestral lawn, featuring its sundial and a lower elevation than the Pigeon Tower.
-The current Sun Dial is a reproduction of the missing original donated by the local quarry operator, in 2019.
+The current Sun Dial is a reproduction of the missing original donated by the local quarry operator in 2019.

 The main building was accessed by a driveway from Belmont Road.
 Below the level of the Bungalow is a large stone retaining wall, a section with steps that has arrowslits.
 Below this level is the Italian-style lake, a small former boating lake that is a feature of this section of the former garden.
 During the Leverhulme era, the Bungalow and Rivington Hall were home to a highly valuable collection of antiques, from paintings, furniture, statues, pottery, and tapestries.
 Leverhulmes collection and all household and garden items, even the pigeons, were sold by auction through Knight Frank & Rutley after his death in 1925.
+A Japanese style garden was added in 1923, its features have since been lost, but the pond remains.

 The artist Alfred East stayed at Roynton Cottage in the summer of 1909.
 Lever commissioned a series of paintings of the surrounding landscape, the reservoirs, the country park, the village, and the pike.
 Lever gave 15 of them to Bolton Art Gallery and others to Bolton School, the Walker Art Gallery in Liverpool and the Lady Lever Art Gallery at Port Sunlight.
 East gave two watercolors, A glimpse of Rivington Water and In Rivington Park to Kettering Museum and Art Gallery.
 The gallery acquired an oil painting [From] Rivington Pike that East exhibited at the Royal Academy in 1913 in the 1960s.

 The area is now woodland with remains including foundations of the bungalow, a number of stone summer houses, footpaths, steps, bridges, three ponds, streams, and the restored Pigeon Tower.
-A Japanese style garden was added in 1923, its features have since been lost, but the pond remains.